 Now your team can take a look at your backlog and grab tasks to tackle in this sprint by dragging and dropping them into the new sprint group.

 The 3-dot menu at the top-right corner of your group's header will take you to a pop-up card loaded with all critical information pertaining to your sprint.
-Get a sprint overview, check out the sprint's activity log, or view all updates and files in one place.
+View all updates, check out the sprint's activity log, or all files in one place.

 When you've finally come to the end of a sprint, it's time to hit the "Complete" button to mark it as a completed sprint and remove the active indication!